rhymeswithmogul/PSGopher/man/en-US/Invoke-GopherRequest.md

 ```

 ### -Uri
 Specifies the Uniform Resource Identifier (URI) of the Gopher resource to which this request is sent.
 Enter a URI.
-This parameter supports the "gopher" scheme only.
-For secure Gopher, add the -UseSSL parameter instead.
+This parameter supports the "gopher" and "gophers" schemes only.

 This parameter is required.
 The parameter name Uri is optional.